YawnBear/imaginehack2026/PRD.md

 1. Keep route-level pages under `app/`.
 2. Use Server Components by default for page shells and initial dashboard data.
 3. Use Client Components only for interactive controls such as filters, tabs, modals, and review actions.
+4. Add an `/admin` route for hackathon demo controls such as selecting the active fake reviewer role and triggering seed/mock scan flows.
-4. If Next.js Route Handlers are added later, use them only as a backend-for-frontend proxy, not as the primary backend.
+5. If Next.js Route Handlers are added later, use them only as a backend-for-frontend proxy, not as the primary backend.
 The primary backend for this PRD is FastAPI on Render.

 ### Backend